Marvin v. Marvin: Lower court decision

-Initially the lower courts in this case sides with the defendant Lee Marvin, citing that Michelle Marvin's claims lacked merit and were invalid due to the nature of the relationship her and the defendant were engaged in.
+Initially the lower courts in this case sides with the defendant Lee Marvin, citing that Michelle Marvin's claims lacked merit and were invalid due to the nature of the relationship she and the defendant were engaged in.
 The lower court initially decided that the sexual nature of their relationship invalidated Michelle Marvin's claim to half of the property acquired during the relationship.

 The lower court found that because Lee Marvin and Michelle Marvin were engaged in a non-marital sexual relationship, their alleged verbal agreement to split all assets could not be enforced or validated.
 The court cited that Any agreement involving sexual relations as part of the consideration would be deemed meretricious.

 Justice Stanley Mosk authored the majority opinion.

 California Supreme Court decision

-Michelle Marvin chose to appeal the decision from the initial case and eventually the verdict was left up to the Supreme Court of California.
+Michelle Marvin appealed the decision from the initial case and eventually the verdict was left up to the Supreme Court of California.
 The highest court in California determined that the sexual nature of the relationship did not invalidate the verbal contract that the defendant and plaintiff engaged in.
-The California Supreme court found that the relationship between Michelle and Lee Marvin was not strictly based on sexual services, this allowed for Michelle to be awarded damages.
+The California Supreme court found that the relationship between Michelle and Lee Marvin was not strictly based on sexual services; this allowed for Michelle to be awarded damages.
 Following the Supreme Court’s ruling, the Los Angeles Superior Court awarded Michelle Marvin $104,000 for "rehabilitation purposes".
 Justice Stanley Mosk authored the majority opinion.